Share

 Published Date: 07/24/2024

 California’s homeowners are facing a crisis of confidence — not just in their insurance companies, but in the system itself.
-Carriers are retreating from the state, rates are skyrocketing, and millions are being pushed into the California FAIR Plan, once considered a last-resort option.
+Carriers are retreating from the state, rates are skyrocketing, and millions of residents are being pushed into the California FAIR Plan, once considered a true last-resort option.

-At the same time, policymakers in Sacramento are debating how to modernize a decades-old regulatory structure that hasn’t kept up with today’s economic and environmental realities.
+At the same time, policymakers in Sacramento are debating how to modernize a decades-old regulatory structure that has failed to keep pace with today’s economic and environmental realities.

-In a recent episode of Insurance Hour, host Karl Susman sat down with Assemblyman Tom Lackey, a former California Highway Patrol officer and a seasoned legislator, for a frank discussion on the state’s Sustainable Insurance Strategy — a long-awaited plan aimed at stabilizing California’s faltering insurance market.
+In a recent episode of Insurance Hour, host Karl Susman sat down with Assemblyman Tom Lackey, a former California Highway Patrol officer and seasoned legislator, for a frank discussion about the state’s Sustainable Insurance Strategy — a long-awaited effort to stabilize California’s fragile insurance market.

-Their conversation reveals the complexities, politics, and high stakes behind the state’s attempt to “jumpstart” private insurance in California.
+Their conversation revealed the complexity, politics, and high stakes behind the state’s attempt to “jumpstart” private insurance in California.

-Susman opened the discussion with a question that’s on every homeowner’s mind:
+Susman opened the discussion with the question on every homeowner’s mind:

 “Assemblyman, you’ve heard about the Sustainable Insurance Strategy.
 What are you hearing from your constituents, and what do people here in Sacramento really think about it?”